davestj/scastd/INSTALL.md

   2. Type `make' to compile the package.

-  3. Optionally, type `make check' to run any self-tests that come with the package.

-  4. Type `make install' to install the programs and any data files and documentation.
+  3. Type `make install' to install the programs and any data files and documentation.

-  5. You can remove the program binaries and object files from the source code directory by typing `make clean'.
+  4. You can remove the program binaries and object files from the source code directory by typing `make clean'.
 To also remove the files that `configure' created (so you can compile the package for a different kind of computer), type `make distclean'.
 There is